 When the wedding dress code is black tie, a tuxedo is an obvious choice for grooms, groomsmen, and wedding guests.
 But it doesn’t stop there.
 Tuxedo shoes are the finishing touch to formal attire and can range in style from simple and classic to colorful, textured, and patterned styles.
 The latter is ideal for men that want to showcase their personality and style, though a timeless patent oxford, velvet slipper, or patent loafer can make a handsome statement.

 When choosing the right tuxedo shoe, it all starts with the type of tuxedo you’re wearing.
 If it’s a classic black, grey, or white tuxedo, you can’t go wrong with classic dress shoes like oxfords, slippers, monk strap shoes, and loafers in black.
 While luxe leather can be dressy, for your wedding day, we suggest kicking things up a notch with a patent, velvet, or satin style.
-For a blue or tan tuxedo, black still works well, but you can go for a dressy brown shoe for a slightly more casual effect.
 If you’re the bold type and choosing a colorful tuxedo, we love it!
 You can opt for black or brown shoes to temper the impact of teal, cobalt, or burgundy.
 Or, go ultra-bold a go for a tonal hue for head-to-toe color.
 If you’d rather stick to a black tuxedo, but make a statement with your shoes, we love a colorful, embellished, or patterned style.

 For a Formal Wedding: Paul Stuart Grosgrain and Leather-Trimmed Velvet Tasselled Slippers

 A cross between your standard leather loafer and velvet slippers, this tasseled pair is a solid in-between style.
 With hardy rubber soles and quilted satin lining, they’re comfortable and supportive while looking dapper as ever.